Can students practice a presentation and record it?

 Some are English majors, some double major in English and another subject, and some are completely outside the English major.

 Meet the Tutors.

 Can you help students with formatting and citations?

 We can help to some extent.
-The tutors come from all different majors, so we don’t necessarily have first-hand or exhaustive knowledge of every style manual, so we can’t simply check papers to make sure they follows certain guidelines.
-However, we can usually assist students with things like deciding when to credit a source, paraphrasing, etc. For specific formatting and citation rules, we can look at style manual and other resources with students and discuss some examples to get you on the right track.
-If we can’t answer your questions, we will probably refer students to the professor or a reference librarian for assistance.
+The tutors come from all different majors, so we don’t necessarily have first-hand or exhaustive knowledge of every style manual, and we can’t simply check papers to make sure they follow certain guidelines.
+However, we can usually assist students with things like deciding when to credit a source, paraphrasing, etc. For specific formatting and citation rules, we can look at style manuals and other resources with students and discuss some examples to get them on the right track.
+If we can’t answer their questions, we will probably refer students back to the professor or a reference librarian for assistance.

 How can I find out if my students used the Writing and Speaking Center?

 Students can request that the tutor send you a copy of the appointment summary.